spmaxsp/vulkan-fun/README.md

 - The Project requires SDL2 and the Vulkan SDK. (on arch the vulkan sdk is available in `vulkan-devel`)
 - The Cmake locates both using the `find_package` command.
+- As logger the spdlog library is used.
+It is included as a submodule in the project.

+### 2. Creating the SDL Window